 Next time when you are speaking a foreign language, pay attention to how you are expressing yourself.

-I have also created an Ultimate 45- minute online course of how to master intercultural communication.
-If you like to improve your intercultural communication skills so that you can better understand others' points of view and avoid miscommunication, then this course is perfect for you!
-In this course, we will teach you the best ways to overcome the most common pitfalls in intercultural communication and help you develop effective strategies for communicating with people from different backgrounds.
+If you like to improve your intercultural communication skills so that you can better understand others' points of view and avoid miscommunication, then this coaching program is perfect for you!
+In this program, we will teach you the best ways to overcome the most common pitfalls in intercultural communication and help you develop effective strategies for communicating with people from different backgrounds.
 You will learn how to identify and avoid common misconceptions about culture, and get practical tips and techniques for overcoming these obstacles.